OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   **Legal compliance.** We process data to comply with law.
 For example, we use the age of our customers to ensure we meet our obligations to protect children’s privacy.
 We also process contact information and credentials to help customers exercise their data protection rights.
 *   **Research.** With appropriate technical and organizational measures to safeguard individuals’ rights and freedoms, we use data to conduct research, including for public interest and scientific purposes.

-Learn MoreTop of page Reasons we share personal dataReasons we share personal data
+Learn moreTop of page Reasons we share personal dataReasons we share personal data

 We share your personal data with your consent or to complete any transaction or provide any product you have requested or authorized.
 We also share data with Microsoft-controlled affiliates and subsidiaries. with vendors working on our behalf. when required by law or to respond to legal process. to protect our customers. to protect lives. to maintain the security of our products. and to protect the rights and property of Microsoft and its customers.